qaul/qaul.net_legacy/binary_release/README.md

 Binary Releases
 ===============

-Download the lasted beta binaries from http://qaul.net/download/
+Download the latest beta binaries from http://qaul.net/download/

 qaul.net can spread itself.
 New users can download the installer for their OS directly from the qaul.net network.
 Every qaul.net device needs to contain therefore the qaul.net